lauxpaux/diabetes_classification/README.md

 ## Conclusion:
+The best performing model that we experimented with in this project was KNN with a k value set to 18.
+The classification report:
 <img width="459" alt="image" src="https://github.com/lauxpaux/diabetes_classification/assets/40530704/5151ba34-d54e-40ee-804c-ca78e0e0d7f6"> <br>

 Our initial goal was to create a model that performed well at classifying positive diabetes cases.
 As we can see, all of our models performed better at detecting patients who did not have diabetes (those in class 0).